 Massachusetts is a great state for solar

 Although the relatively cool temperatures in New England might lead you to believe that Massachusetts isn’t a good place for solar, the opposite is true.
-Massachusetts’ moderately cool, but sunny climate coupled with the state’s aggressive environmental policies, large and competitive market place, and federal and state incentives make it a great place to go solar.
+This state’s moderately cool, but sunny climate coupled with aggressive legislative environmental policies, large and competitive market place, and federal and state incentives means Massachusetts is a great place to go solar.

 Federal tax credits